-- Study the Area self-assessment report and accompanying documentation. - Visit the Area to gather, clarify, test and verify the information collected as part of the self-assessment process - Review the effectiveness of activities of the Area in the light of the self-assessment report - Prepare a draft report and present the main findings by the end of the visit - Write the peer review report, including finalised commendations and recommendations for future quality improvement - Two members (one internal, one external) will assist in finalising the Quality Improvement Plan (QuIP) at a follow-up meeting.
+- Study the Area self-assessment report and accompanying documentation. - Visit the Area to gather, clarify, test and verify the information collected as part of the self-assessment process - Review the effectiveness of activities of the Area in the light of the self-assessment report - Prepare a draft report and present the main findings by the end of the visit - Write the peer review report, including finalised commendations and recommendations for future quality improvement - Two members (one internal, one external usually the Chair) will assist in finalising the Quality Enhancement Plan (QEP) at a follow-up meeting.

-5.4 Peer Review Group Visit
+6 Peer Review Group Visit